-A husband and wife are generally liable jointly and individually for the entire tax on a joint return.
-The question then becomes whether the innocent spouse, who merely signed a joint return, should be held liable for errors on the return caused by the actions of the other spouse.
+A husband and wife are generally liable jointly and individually for the tax on a joint return.
+The question then becomes whether the innocent spouse, who merely signed a joint return, should be held liable for errors on the return caused by the other spouse’s actions.
 The question becomes even more critical if the couple has divorced and the government is attempting to collect from the income of the innocent spouse.

 For tax liabilities arising prior to July 22, 1998, an “innocent spouse” could be relieved of the tax liability only if certain specific innocent spouse requirements were met.
-Effective for any tax liability arising on or after July 22, 1998, and for any tax liability that remains unpaid, the IRS applies a less strict set of requirements to obtain innocent spouse tax relief.
+Effective for any tax liability arising on or after July 22, 1998, and for any unpaid tax liability, the IRS applies a less strict set of requirements to obtain innocent spouse tax relief.
 These standards make it easier to qualify for innocent spouse IRS relief and to prevent abuse of the innocent spouse.
-To obtain innocent spouse tax relief, one must now elect the form of relief being sought within two years of the IRS beginning the collection of the tax deficiency or assessment.
-The types of innocent spouse tax relief available to the electing spouse are: Innocent Spouse IRS Relief, Separation of Liability and Equitable Tax Relief
+To obtain innocent spouse tax relief, one must now elect the form of relief sought within two years of the IRS beginning the tax deficiency or assessment collection.
+The types of innocent spouse tax relief is available to the electing spouse are: Innocent Spouse IRS Relief, Separation of Liability, and Equitable Tax Relief.

 Any innocent spouse determination by the IRS is reviewable in tax court.
 Notice of the election for innocent spouse tax relief must be given to the non-electing spouse who may participate in any hearings on the relief requested.